ColinNebula/colin-regex-tutorial/colin-regex-tutorial.md

 This example will match e only if it is followed by m but m will not be a part of the overall match.

 ## Author
-My name is Colin Nebula and I am currently enrolled at a coding boot camp as a full stack website developer.
-I aim to add full stack web development to my list of acquired skills.
+My name is Colin Nebula and I am a recent graduate of the University of Toronto's coding boot camp as a full stack website developer.
+I have now added full stack web development to my list of acquired skills.
 (https://github.com/ColinNebula)